potch/JSOB/README.md

 const JSOB = require('JSOB');

 JSOB.parse(`{
-  msg: 'hello!'
+  msg: 'hello!',
-  'quotes': "optional but fine!"
+  'quotes': "optional but fine!",
   // this is a comment!! wowww
   'multiline support': \`
     Yup!
 You can't use tags or substitutions,